kbenoit/sophistication/README.md

 ## 4  Jackson-1830    4200087         TRUE
 ```

-We can also use the package function to generate "gold" questions based on readability differences:
+We can also use the package function to generate “gold” questions based
+on readability differences:

 ``` r
 # make a lot of candidate pairs